michael-coloma/marvel/README.md

 ## Note
-- To avoid re-renders in development mode, you can comment out React.StrictMode in index.tsx.
-Although it is normal to wrap the app with React.StrictMode in development mode, this will result in one additional re-render.
+- To avoid re-renders in development mode, you can comment out `React.StrictMode` in `index.tsx`.
+Although it is normal to wrap the app with `React.StrictMode` in development mode, this will result in one additional re-render.

-- There is a tool in React Query to check the cache in index.tsx.
+- There is a tool in React Query to check the cache in `index.tsx`.
 It has been commented out, but it can be used to view the cache.

-- According to the API documentation (`https://developer.marvel.com/docs#!/public/getComicsCharacterCollection_get_2`), the comics can be ordered by the following fields: focDate, onsaleDate, title, issueNumber, and modified.
+- According to the [API documentation](https://developer.marvel.com/docs#!/public/getComicsCharacterCollection_get_2) (Swagger Marvel), the comics can be ordered by the following fields: `focDate`, `onsaleDate`, `title`, `issueNumber`, and `modified`.

-I preferred not to use this parameter in the request because I want to choose between focDate, onsaleDate, unlimitedDate, and digitalPurchaseDate.
+  I preferred not to use this parameter in the request because I want to choose between `focDate`, `onsaleDate`, `unlimitedDate`, and `digitalPurchaseDate`.
 The client might need this capability in the future.

-The code can receive more parameters, such as orderBy, if necessary.
-See "src\marvel\infrastructure\api\clients\MarvelApiClient.ts"
+  The code can receive more parameters, such as `orderBy`, if necessary.
+See `"src\marvel\infrastructure\api\clients\MarvelApiClient.ts"`.

 ## Author